torisrobloxmarket-lang/Siounsniojsipjns/README.md

         guiParent = CoreGui
     end
 end)
-if not guiParent then guiParent = LocalPlayer:WaitForChild("PlayerGui") end
+if not guiParent then pcall(function() guiParent = LocalPlayer:WaitForChild("PlayerGui") end) end if not guiParent then guiParent = CoreGui end

 for _, v in pairs(guiParent:GetChildren()) do
     if v.Name == "RyuHubToH" or v.Name == "RyuNotifications" then v:Destroy() end